thechori/coffee-crowds/README.md

 - Approval process for new CoffeeShops
 - Prevent duplicate CoffeeShop creation
 - Integrate React for view rendering
+- Ability to upload a picture during a Checkin

 ## Slogans
 "Stop guessing where to go to enjoy that cup of coffee"